-Page: 60 of 66 Guidelines for
+Guidelines for Page: 61 of 68

-Issued: 2 April 2020 Nonlinear Finite Element Analysis of
+Nonlinear Finite Element Analysis of Issued: 2 April 2020

-Version: 2.2 Concrete Structures
+Concrete Structures Version: 2.3

-Status: Final RTD: 1016-1:2020
+RTD: 1016-1:2020 Status: Final

 - b.
 The loading scheme and schedule. - c.
 Time used for the analysis (only if significant). - d.
 The condition of the stiffness matrix by comparing the ratio between smallest and largest diagonal terms (if given). - e.
 Discuss warnings issued by the program and motivate why these can be ignored. - f.
 The convergence behavior; preferably iteration and variation of the norm in a graphical fashion. - g.
 The number of cracking points, crushing points, and yield points at the most significant points in the loading history.